conedevelopment/i18n/README.md

 ## Performance

-The translations are generated when the view are compiled.
-It means they are cached.
+The translations are generated when the views are compiled.
+It means they are cached and stored as strings in the compiled views.
-It's much more performance friendly than generating them on runtime or running and AJAX query to get the translations.
+It's much more performance friendly than generating them on runtime or running and AJAX request to fetch the translations.

 Behind the scenes there is a switch - case that determines which translations should be present, based on the current locale.
 This way only the current translations are pushed to the window object and not all of them.

 ## Limitations